-Skijoring is only allowed on the following groomed Nordic trails at Mt.
+Skijoring is only allowed on these groomed trails at Mt.
 Spokane State Park:

 Upper Tripps (uphill only)

-Skijoring is allowed Sunday through Thursday after 12:00 pm and all day on Wednesday.
+Skijoring is allowed Sunday-Thursday after 12:00 pm and all day on Wednesday

 Dogs must be on a harness and attached to the human skier at all times.
 A dog leashed on a collar and running with a skier is not allowed.